krishnachaitanya7/Inter-intra-video-contrastive-learning/README.md

+# This is my development branch for my project
 # Self-supervised Video Representation Learning Using Inter-intra Contrastive Framework
 Official code for paper, Self-supervised Video Representation Learning Using Inter-intra Contrastive Framework [ACMMM'20].